Roshnir2208/Arc-Detection-and-Source-Reconstruction-in-Strong-Gravitational-Lensing-Systems/experiments/README.md

 # Experiments

-This folder contains non-final or supporting experiment scripts retained only for dissertation reproducibility.
+This folder contains non-final or supporting experiment scripts retained only for project reproducibility.

 The final pipeline entry points are in `scripts/`.